-In years 7 - 10 assessment data is collected centrally twice per year.
-Years 11, 12 and 13 have 3 points of data collection (October, January and March).
+In years 7 - 10 assessment data is collected centrally twice per year whilst Years 11, 12 and 13 have 3 points of data collection.

 Each department, in liaison with the Senior Leadership Team, determines the frequency of the internal assessments in order that these are appropriate for their subject area.
 These results of these assessments feed into the centrally collected data.